Leader’s fatwa on nuclear weapons binding for Iran: Foreign Ministry

 He lashed out at the United States for seeking to interfere in the internal affairs of the regional nations, urging Washington and its allies not to interfere in the region and allow the people to determine their own fate

-Posted by Veterans Today on 2:07 pm, With 0 Reads, Filed under Of Interest.
+Posted by GPD on January 15, 2013, With 1216 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.